mantebridts/slack-update-status/README.md

 bundle install
 ```

-Create a file in `config/slack.yml` that looks like this:
+Create a file in `config/slack.yml` that looks like this.
+You can use `config/slack.yml.example` as a template.

 ```yaml
 ---